Glendale Food Delivery Accident

 Food delivery services have become very popular, especially in Glendale.
-People like the option of staying home and having someone else get their food or drinks for them.
-Users can simply open an app, such as UberEats or Postmates, and input their information, including an address and the meal they want.
-The app also gives an estimated time of when the food will be delivered.
+People like the option of staying home and having someone else get their food and/or drinks for them.
+Users can simply open an app, such as UberEats or Postmates, and choose what to order.
+Once the user completes their purchase, the app will provide them with an estimated time frame of when the food will be delivered.

-Even though food delivery drivers provide a convenient service to people who do not feel like leaving the house to get food or drinks, they also include some downsides.
-For example, food delivery drivers are responsible for delivering food or drinks on time.
-If they exceed the estimated time, the driver will get a bad review which may result in them getting fired.
-Due to the pressure they are under, some food delivery drivers may engage in reckless actions on the road, such as speeding, disobeying traffic laws, or not paying attention to their surroundings.
-These actions, while seemingly harmless, can easily cause an accident.
+Even though food delivery drivers provide convenience, they also come along with some downsides.
+For example, food delivery drivers are responsible for delivering orders on time.
+If the driver is late, then they will get a bad review, which can increase the likelihood of getting fired.
+Due to pressure, some food delivery drivers may engage in negligent actions while on the road, such as speeding, disobeying traffic laws, and/or not paying attention to their surroundings.
+These actions can not only put them in danger, but others nearby, as well.

-To speak with one of our attorneys, you must schedule an appointment.
-We offer a free, no-obligation consultation at our Glendale personal injury law firm.
-No fees will be charged until we win or settle your case.
-Contact our 24/7 available legal team by calling (818) 839-8800 or emailing [email protected]UberEats Insurance Policy
+To schedule a free consultation at our Glendale personal injury law firm, contact our 24/7 legal team by calling (818) 839-8800 or emailing [email protected].

 According to the United States Department of Justice, Subsection (a) of 18 U.S.C. § 1365 “prohibits tampering or attempted tampering with any consumer product that affects interstate or foreign commerce, or with the labeling of, or the container for such a product.
 The tampering must be done with reckless disregard for the risk that another person will be placed in danger of death or bodily injury.
 Furthermore, tampering must be done under circumstances manifesting extreme indifference to the risk of death or bodily injury.”